 The responsibility for implementation of this plan rests with the chancellor.
-The vice chancellors, dean of the College of Arts and Sciences, deans of professional schools, departmental chairpersons, and principal administrative directors are responsible for assisting him in implementing these policies.
+The vice chancellors, dean of the College of Arts and Sciences, deans of professional schools, and colleges, departmental chairpersons, and principal administrative directors are responsible for assisting him in implementing these policies.
 These responsibilities also include coordination of the university's efforts to comply with all applicable aspects of the Americans with Disabilities Act of 1992.
 They will assure that decisions involving recruitment, selection, appointment, and promotion of faculty and staff at all levels are made in a nondiscriminatory manner and in accordance with the goals of the ECU Affirmative Action Plan.

 The chancellor has also appointed the EEO officer to coordinate all aspects of the Affirmative Action Plan, initiate programs to assist in reaching the goals of the Affirmative Action Plan, maintain a record system, identify problem areas, monitor progress, and assist faculty, staff, and students to resolve problems.
 These responsibilities also include coordination of the university's efforts to comply with all applicable aspects of the Americans with Disabilities Act of 1992.
-Any student of East Carolina University who has a complaint of discrimination should follow the procedure outlined in the student handbook, The Clue Book.
-Current, former, or prospective faculty or staff who have a complaint should follow the procedures outlined in the Faculty Manual or the East Carolina University Business Manual.
-The EEO officers will provide information to any individual concerning the appropriate grievance procedures.